FICO - The First Step to Owning

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You'll still get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of an individual with a stronger credit score.
+Lenders want to be positive that giving you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double the amount of someone having a higher FICO score.

-We're used to working with all tiers of FICO scores.
+We're used to working with all levels of credit history.
 Call us at 407-380-6363 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+You want an improved score, but how do you get there?
+Building your FICO score takes time.
+It can be difficult to make a significant stride change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some methods to improve your credit score:

-- Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt sitting on one card.
+- Even out your debt.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the most of your debt sitting on a single card.

-- Apply for gas station cards or chain store credit.
-For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You should always beware of carrying a high balance for too long because these types of cards normally have a larger interest rate.
+- Apply for gas cards or store credit.
+For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always avoid holding a high balance for too long because these types of cards more than likely have a larger interest rate.

 - Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
-But, be sure to pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, pay them off in no more than two or three payments.

-- Stay on top of payments.
-Delinquent payments drastically lower your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.
+- Pay on time.
+Your credit score plummets with every account that goes to collections.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to prove that you're able to make payments to a lender.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
 With the help of Royalty Real Estate Boutique, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.